 qualification and practice and conduct by barristers.

-of particular provisions of the Code of Conduct of the Bar of
+the application of particular provisions of the Code of Conduct of

 Continuing Professional Development

 The Bar Standards Board is committed to ensuring that the profession continues to offer legal services of the very highest quality, therefore all practising barristers are required to complete continuing professional development (CPD).
 Whilst attending courses alone will not guarantee that appropriate standards are maintained, the Bar Standards Board considers that mandatory compliance with a planned programme of CPD is essential if barristers are to maintain and improve their skills.